aajanki/yle-dl/README.md

 By default, yle-dl downloads streams from Yle Areena using the included copy of AdobeHDS.php.
-If the default downloader does not work for some reason, it is possible to use youtube-dl (for Python 2) instead. yle-dl will automatically fall back to youtube-dl if it is installed and downloading with AdobeHDS.php fails.
+If the default downloader does not work for some reason, it is possible to use youtube-dl instead. yle-dl will automatically fall back to youtube-dl if it is installed and downloading with AdobeHDS.php fails.

 Follow the above installation instructions (except for the PHP and the PHP libraries) and additionally install youtube-dl: